-Take your team to tour an industry-relevant museum, or to see the facility of a partner company upstream or downstream in your supply chain.
+Team building outings can be educational, as well as entertaining!
+Take your employees to tour an industry-relevant museum, or to see the facility of a partner company upstream or downstream in your supply chain.

 For example, if you manufacture automotive parts and live in or around Michigan, you could go to Detroit to tour the Henry Ford Museum.
 Or, you could take a trip to visit the manufacturing plant where your parts are assembled to create vehicles.

 A key consideration for this type of team building activity: With transportation costs, meals, and a lost day of production, this could get pricey quickly.
 Make sure this is something the majority wants, and make it clear that it's a special, one-time event.

 8. Volunteer at a local non-profit or community organization.